alyuzbugrahan/yzta_bootcamp/docs/FRONTEND_API.md

-# Figion Backend — Frontend Integration Guide
+# Agrovision Backend — Frontend Integration Guide

 Everything the web client needs to talk to the backend.
 The live OpenAPI schema at **`/docs`** is generated from the code and is the authority if this document ever drifts from it.